 My favourite mathematical topic is distance-regular graphs.
 Along with some student research assistants, I have developed www.distanceregular.org, an online catalogue of distance-regular graphs, with graphs available to be downloaded for use in computations.
 This work led to some interesting new observations and is the subject of ongoing research.

-A lot of my time in recent years has been devoted to the relationship between base sizes of permutation groups and the metric dimension of graphs.
+A lot of my time has been devoted to the relationship between base sizes of permutation groups and the metric dimension of graphs.
 A survey article on this topic, with Peter Cameron, was published in the Bulletin of the London Mathematical Society in 2011.
 In particular, I've investigated the metric dimension of numerous families of distance-regular graphs.

-In combinatorial design theory, my work has focused on packing and covering versions of so-called "generalized t-designs", along with resolvability and block-colourings of designs.
+In combinatorial design theory, my main contributions have focused on packing and covering versions of so-called "generalized t-designs", along with resolvability and block-colourings of designs.

 Students and Postdocs